 Is my home worth tax value in Wake County NC?
-I get this questions a lot.
+I get these questions a lot.
 I find myself having to explain the definition of tax value and what it means to the homeowner very often.

 What is tax value in Wake County NC?